rss2025-4/rosbags/docs/topics/typesys.rst

    typestore = get_typestore(Stores.ROS2_HUMBLE)

-   # Use CDR for ROS2, endianess is handled automatically.
+   # Use CDR for ROS2, endianness is handled automatically.
    msg = typestore.deserialize_cdr(cdr_bytes, 'geometry_msgs/msg/Quaternion')

    # Use the ROS1 format for ROS1.